motopress/mp-timetable/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.
 You'll find 'Timetable' on your main WordPress dashboard.

 == Screenshots ==
-1. Example of Timetable Frontend
+1. Timetable
-2. Example of Timetable Frontend
-3. Example of the Individual Event page and Upcoming Events widget
-4. Shortcode parameters
+2. Column
+3. Timeslots

 == Changelog ==

+= 2.0.2 =
+* Minor bugfixes and improvements

 = 2.0.1 =
 * Bug fix: fixed an issue with template override